TITLE 35: ENVIRONMENTAL PROTECTION

 A) Hazardous secondary materials used to make zinc micronutrient fertilizers must not be accumulated speculatively, as defined in Section 721.101(c)(8).

-ii) It must store the excluded secondary material in tanks, containers, or buildings that are constructed and maintained in a way that prevents releases of the secondary materials into the environment.
+ii) Store the excluded secondary material in tanks, containers, or buildings that are constructed and maintained in a way that prevents releases of the secondary materials into the environment.
 At a minimum, any building used for this purpose must be an engineered structure made of non-earthen materials that provide structural support, and it must have a floor, walls, and a roof that prevent wind dispersal and contact with rainwater.
 A tank used for this purpose must be structurally sound and, if outdoors, it must have a roof or cover that prevents contact with wind and rain.
 A container used for this purpose must be kept closed, except when it is necessary to add or remove material, and it must be in sound condition.
-Containers that are stored outdoors must be managed within storage areas that fulfill the conditions of subsection (a)(20)(F).
+Containers that are stored outdoors must be managed within storage areas that meet the conditions of subsection (a)(20)(F).

-iii) It must maintain for a minimum of three years records of all shipments of excluded hazardous secondary materials received by the manufacturer, which must at a minimum identify for each shipment the name and address of the generating facility, the name of transporter, and the date on which the materials were received, the quantity received, and a brief description of the industrial process that generated the material.
+iii) Maintain for a minimum of three years records of all shipments of excluded hazardous secondary materials received by the manufacturer, which must at a minimum identify for each shipment the name and address of the generating facility, the name of transporter, and the date on which the materials were received, the quantity received, and a brief description of the industrial process that generated the material.

 D) Nothing in this Section preempts, overrides, or otherwise negates the provision in 35 Ill.
 Adm.
 Code 722.111 that requires any person who generates a solid waste to determine if that waste is a hazardous waste.

-iii) It must prevent run-on into the containment system.
+iii) Prevent run-on into the containment system.

 BOARD NOTE: Subsections (a)(20)(F)(i) through (a)(20)(F)(iii) are derived from 40 CFR 261.4(a)(20)(ii)(B)(1) through (a)(20)(ii)(B)(3).
 The Board added the preamble to these federal paragraphs as subsection (a)(20)(F) to comport with Illinois Administrative Code codification requirements.